CodeGeneration2/ACEOB/README.md

 model and fine-tuned it on the ACEOB-NPI dataset.
 Unlike the IC2EC task, the “input features” of the predictor are the code itself, while the “labels” used for gradient propagation are NPI scores.
 In the experimental section, we incorporate the NPI score predictor as the NPI filter into the model, resulting in a substantial enhancement in model performance.

+## Models

+In this study, we evaluated the effects of fine-tuning several different LLMs on the ACEOB dataset, including the CodeGen model, PolyCoder model , and the CodeT5 series models Both the CodeGen and PolyCoder models are decoder models.
+The CodeT5 series models are variants based on the T5 model, specifically designed for code generation.
+Additionally, we also evaluated the performance of the ChatGPT model on ACEOB.
+We provide an overview of the models we used:

+• CodeT5-small (60M).
+As the smallest variant of the CodeT5 models, it offers good performance with low computational resource demands.

+• CodeT5-base (220M).
+A medium-sized model in the CodeT5 series, it strikes a balance between performance and computational resource requirements.

+• CodeT5-large-ntp-py (770M).
+This is the largest variant of the CodeT5 models, with additional pre-training on a Python dataset to focus on generating Python code.
+Note that this model was proposed by CodeRL.

+• CodeGen-mono (350M).
+The CodeGen model is a code generation model based on GPT-2, with solid performance and wide-ranging programming language support.

+• PolyCoder (0.4B).
+The PolyCoder model is a novel deep learning model focused on encoding and decoding multiple programming languages, supporting automated code generation and program understanding.

+• ChatGPT.
+ChatGPT possesses strong capabilities in code generation.
+It not only understands and interprets programming requirements but also generates corresponding code snippets according to these requirements, effectively enhancing development efficiency.
+Particularly in handling common programming tasks and problems, its prediction and code generation abilities are extremely precise.
+In this context, we used gpt-3.5-turbo model.